charlespascoe/postbin/README.md

 A simple file/text storage server, designed primarily to be used via cURL/wget.

-cURL comes bundled with most Linux distrobutions, so postbin can be used directly from the terminal on new Linux installs (for copying SSH keys etc.)
+cURL comes bundled with most Linux distributions, so postbin can be used directly from the terminal on new Linux installs (for copying SSH keys etc.)

 Usage
 =====